-Are you traveling to Lithuania and wondering how to get internet without getting a shock on your bill?
-An eSIM for Lithuania connects you as soon as you land in Vilnius, without looking for stores or changing your SIM card.
-In this guide, we review coverage, how many gigabytes to get, a comparison with local operators, and how to activate it in a minute from your phone.
+Are you traveling to Lithuania and wondering how to get internet without a shocking bill?
+An eSIM connects you as soon as you land in Vilnius, without searching for stores or changing your SIM card.
+In this guide, we review coverage, how many gigabytes to get, a comparison with local operators, and how to activate it in one minute from your phone.

 Does an eSIM work well in Lithuania?

 Yes, and very well.
-Lithuania has one of the best fiber and mobile infrastructures in Europe, with almost total 4G and growing 5G in cities.
-A travel eSIM uses local networks, so you browse with the same quality as a Lithuanian, but paying a fixed data price and without surprises when you return.
+Lithuania has one of the best fiber and mobile infrastructures in Europe, with almost total 4G coverage and growing 5G in cities.
+A travel eSIM relies on local networks, so you browse with the same quality as a Lithuanian, but paying a fixed data price and without surprises when you return.

-Lithuania is a European Union country, which matters for one detail: if you have a Spanish plan, "like at home" roaming would technically apply.
-But this roaming has fair use policies and data limits that for long stays or heavy consumption quickly run out, leaving you with reduced speed or extra charges.
+Lithuania is an EU country, which matters for one detail: if you have a Spanish plan, roaming would technically apply "as if at home."
+But this roaming has fair use policies and data limits that, for long stays or heavy consumption, run out quickly, leaving you with reduced speed or extra charges.
 With an eSIM, you control exactly what you pay and how much you browse.
-Also, if you fly from outside the EU or combine Lithuania with neighboring countries like Latvia or Estonia, the eSIM saves you the hassle of multiple physical SIMs.
+Also, if you fly from outside the EU or combine Lithuania with neighboring countries like Latvia or Estonia, an eSIM saves you the hassle of multiple physical SIMs.
 It's the cleanest way to arrive connected without relying on hotel Wi-Fi.

 Coverage in Vilnius, Kaunas, and Klaipeda

-In the three large cities, coverage is excellent.
-In Vilnius (the capital, with its old town and VNO airport) you will have solid 4G/5G on streets, in museums, and on transport.
-In Kaunas, the second city with its own airport (KUN), the signal is just as reliable.
-And in Klaipeda, the port city on the way to the Baltic coast and the Curonian Spit, you will also browse without problems.
+In the three major cities, coverage is excellent.
+In Vilnius (the capital, with its Old Town and VNO airport) you'll have solid 4G/5G in streets, museums, and transport.
+In Kaunas, the second city and with its own airport (KUN), the signal is equally reliable.
+And in Klaipeda, the port city on the way to the Baltic coast and the Curonian Spit, you'll also browse without problems.

-The eSIM activates itself when it detects the local network, so as soon as you leave the baggage claim area, you'll have data to order a Bolt, open Google Maps, or send the first photo via WhatsApp.
-In rural areas, such as national parks or the forested interior, the signal may drop to basic 4G in some isolated spots, but it's still enough for maps and messaging.
-A useful note: if your route crosses into neighboring Latvia or Poland, check if a regional eSIM is worth it; we'll provide a comparison below.
-For the bulk of your city trip, the Lithuania eSIM covers you sufficiently.
+The eSIM activates automatically when it detects the local network, so as soon as you leave the baggage claim area, you'll have data to order a Bolt, open Google Maps, or send the first photo via WhatsApp.
+In rural areas, such as national parks or the forested interior, the signal may drop to basic 4G in some isolated spots, but it's still sufficient for maps and messaging.
+A useful tip: if your route crosses into neighboring Latvia or Poland, see if a regional eSIM is worth it; we'll provide a comparison below.
+For the bulk of your city trip, the Lithuania eSIM more than covers it.

-Tip: download an offline map of Vilnius on Google Maps before leaving your hotel.
+Tip: save an offline map of Vilnius in Google Maps before leaving your hotel.
 You'll save data and won't be stranded if you enter a museum with thick walls.

 How many GB to get depending on your trip

 The million-dollar question.
-It depends on the number of days and whether you use a lot of maps, social media, and video.
-For a typical long weekend trip to Vilnius, with browsing, messaging, and some Instagram, 3-5 GB will be more than enough.
-If you stay for a week or stream, go up to 5-10 GB.
+It depends on the number of days and whether you use maps, social media, and video extensively.
+For a typical long weekend trip to Vilnius, with navigation, messaging, and some Instagram, 3-5 GB will be more than enough.
+If you're staying a week or streaming, go for 5-10 GB.
 This table will guide you:

 |---|---|---|